kubeflow/website/content/en/docs/components/pipelines/sdk/connect-api.md

 #### How Multi-User mode in-cluster authentication works

-When using Kubeflow Pipelines SDK in the same cluster, it authenticates as default-editor in your namespace using ServiceAccountToken
+When calling Kubeflow Pipelines API in the same cluster, Kubeflow Pipelines SDK authenticates itself as `default-editor` in your namespace using ServiceAccountToken
 [projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection).
 This is where a verifiable token with a limited lifetime is being injected into a Pod (e.g. Jupyter notebook's).

 Then Kubeflow Pipelines SDK uses this token to authorize against Kubeflow Pipelines API.